dapr/quickstarts/jobs/java/sdk/README.md

 java -jar "target/JobsScheduler-0.0.1-SNAPSHOT.jar"
 ```

+This step is responsible for scheduling, getting and deleting jobs.

 3. Here is how the outputs will look like

 In the `job-scheduler` terminal window, the output should be: